ChaitaliJoshi3/CLIApplication/README.md

     Using GraalVM Native Image, you can compile Java bytecode into a platform-specific, self-contained native executable to achieve faster startup and a smaller footprint for your application.

-    If you do not have GraalVM on your machine, please follow the steps below or skip to the next section:
+    If you do not have GraalVM on your machine, please follow the steps below or skip to step 4:

     1. To download GraalVM specific to your machine, you need to select it from the link below:
        [Download GraalVM](https://www.graalvm.org/latest/docs/getting-started/)